Sports Betting Exchanges

-Unfortunately for the bettors in the United States, there are currently no exchanges available that accept US players.
+Unfortunately for the bettors, there are currently no exchanges available that accept US players.
 Betfair and Matchbook are the largest betting exchanges online by a large margin.
 Though Betfair has several subsidiaries in the U.S., they don’t offer sports betting options to players due to US legislation against online gambling.

 Matchbook was once partnered with now defunct sportsbook, WSEX, but the betting exchanged severed ties with them in 2011.
 They left the American market around the same time they ended their partnership with WSEX.
 All players were paid in full after the transition.
 The last exchange to operate with some success in U.S. markets was BetMaker.ag.
 They ultimately merged with Bookmaker.eu in February 2013.